Subject: Various Baked Potato Recipes 1997-1999

 Devein and peel shrimp and crawfish

-saute shrimp and crawfish in butter with garlic and cajun seasoning - add
+saute shrimp and crawfish in butter with garlic and cajun seasoning - add to casserole

 Spread grated cheese over top